 Gathering Workspace Utilization Data

-In this post, we’re talking about how to improve the design and use of your workspace.
+In this post, we’re talking about how to improve the design and use of your work area utilizing factors like workspace data.
 It can help you save money and make workers more productive.
 We’ll get into how to study your workspace and the data you need to collect to make worthwhile changes.
 You should definitely keep reading if any of the following apply to you:

 - You’re in charge of managing assets like desks or conference rooms.

 - You want to help people improve how they interact with their office space.

 - You don’t have enough space for everyone on your team, but you can’t move your office any time soon.

 - People in your office complain that they can’t book conference and meeting rooms.

 Office Space is Expensive and Underutilized